hyperledger-cacti/cacti/packages/cactus-plugin-ledger-connector-go-ethereum-socketio/README.md

 npm run start
 ```

+## Configuration
+- Validator can be configured in `/etc/cactus/connector-go-ethereum-socketio/default.yaml` (see [sample-config](./sample-config/default.yaml) for details).
+- This configuration can be overwriten in `NODE_CONFIG` environment variable (JSON format).

 ## Usage samples
 - To confirm the operation of this package, please refer to the following business-logic sample applications:
     - [cactus-example-electricity-trade](../../examples/cactus-example-electricity-trade)